-The Office for Information Technology offers free classes for students needing to learn or enhance their knowledge using new software or technology.
+Information Technology offers free classes for students needing to learn or enhance their knowledge using new software or technology.
 These short classes include topics like Moodle, Microsoft Excel, and Google Applications.
-The full list of classes is available online.
+You can look online for the full list of classes available.

 SMART Learning Commons is a free student resource with three locations on campus.
-There are also peer consultants to help you with research projects as well as individual tutoring and structured group study sessions.
+There are peer consultants to help you with research projects as well as individual tutoring and structured group study sessions.
 If you have difficulty taking tests, there is even a test bank available where you can view previous tests given for specific courses.
-Visit SMART Learning Commons online for a complete list of resources and locations.
+If you have a media project to create, you can check out the hardware you need and use the software in a SMART location to do the editing.
+Visit SMART Learning Commons online for a complete list of services, resources, and locations.

 If you have not yet received your financial aid for fall, want to check your financial aid status, have questions on bill due dates and deadlines, or are looking for other financial aid resources please visit One Stop.

-Even though it is only early October it is time to start thinking about any travel plans you may need to make for the Thanksgiving holiday and winter break.
-The earlier you book airline tickets, the cheaper they will be.
-If you will be driving home take some time now to find other students to carpool with to share gas expenses.
+Even though it is only early October, it is time to start thinking about any travel plans you may need to make for the Thanksgiving holiday and winter break.
+The earlier you book airline tickets the cheaper they will be.
+If you will be driving home take some time now to find other students so you can carpool and share gas expenses.

-Class of 2016 Pride & Spirit posters from Welcome Week are available.
+Class of 2017 Pride & Spirit Posters from Welcome Week Available

-Get your free copy of the Class of 2016 poster!
-The poster, created from your class picture taken during Pride & Spirit in TCF Bank Stadium, is available for pick up in the Orientation & First-Year Programs Office in 315 Coffman Memorial Union.
-OFYP is open from 8:00 a.m. to 4:30 p.m.
-Monday through Friday (available while supplies last).
+Get your free copy of the Class of 2017 poster!
+The poster, created from your class picture taken during Pride & Spirit in TCF Bank Stadium, is available to pick up in the Orientation & First-Year Programs Office (315 Coffman Memorial Union).
+Posters are available from 8:00 a.m. - 4:30 p.m.
+Monday through Friday while supplies last.